 Many gardening websites sell seed potatoes online.
 Some are expensive and some may even sell ungraded potatoes.
 It is a good idea to check that the seed is graded or there is a risk of getting poor quality seed potatoes.

-If all else fails I would recommend visiting your local potato farmer I’m sure they wouldn’t mind helping you out with graded seed.
+If all else fails I would recommend visiting your local potato farmer I’m sure they wouldn’t mind selling you graded seed.

-There is a deadline for the latest time of the year you can plant potatoes so be sure to plan your planting date well in advance.
+Keep in mind the latest time of the year you can plant potatoes in the UK so be sure to plan your planting date well in advance.
 After this time the potatoes may not get enough time to mature and fully grow out.

 How to get potatoes to sprout eyes